Electrical Flux and Gauss’s Law

 Alright, we’re about to meet the man himself – Carl Friedrich Gauss, the brain behind Gauss’s Law.
 Picture this: Gauss was this genius from the 19th century, and he came up with this mind-blowing law that’s the backbone of electromagnetism.

-So, what’s Gauss’s Law all about? it relates the electric field to the charge distribution.
+Gauss’s Law, also known as Gauss’s flux theorem, is a fundamental principle in electromagnetism that relates the distribution of electric charge to the resulting electric field.
+It is one of the four Maxwell equations that form the foundation of electromagnetism.
 It says that the total electric flux through a closed surface is equal to the total charge enclosed by that surface divided by a constant called the permittivity of free space.

 What is Gauss law in simple terms?